Published: March 16, 2026 | Medically reviewed: WebEyeClinic Ophthalmology Team | Last updated: March 16, 2026

 Do not wait for online review if you have:

-These symptoms may indicate urgent eye disease that should be examined in person as soon as possible.
+These symptoms may indicate urgent eye disease that should be examined face-to-face as soon as possible.

-WebEyeClinic offers a paid online review service for OCT scans, eye pressure results, prescriptions, retina reports, and eye symptoms.
+WebEyeClinic offers free online eye doctor chat for people who want help understanding OCT scans, eye pressure results, prescriptions, retina images, clinic reports, and eye symptoms.

 - What Does My OCT Eye Scan Mean?